tamarin-prover/tamarin-prover/examples/thesis-LaraSchmid-evoting/README.md

 [1] Advancing the Formal Foundations for Voting Protocols, Lara Schmid, ETH Zürich, 2020.

 The directory consists of three sub-directories, respectively containing the Tamarin files that model the protocols and the properties of Chapters 3 to 5 in [1].
-All files have been modeled by Lara Schmid and were successfully proved with the Tamarin prover version 1.5.1
+All files have been modeled by Lara Schmid and were successfully proved with the Tamarin prover version 1.5.1, Git revision: 1b68093f5d9c98771e71daea8befdd345387ae32

 We first describe some notation and other conventions, then we list all the files in each sub-directory, and finally we describe how the protocols can be proven using Tamarin.
 As the models of the phone-based authentication protocols from Section 5.3 [1] require different explanations, they are in a separate folder [chapter5_HumanErrors/AuthenticationProtocols](chapter5_HumanErrors/AuthenticationProtocols) together with a [README](chapter5_HumanErrors/AuthenticationProtocols/README.md) file explaining these protocols.